johnosbb/johnosbb/README.md

 * git config -l
 * git config --global credential.helper cache
 * git status , get a status of all files
+* On windows with Git Bash use windows login.
+In the bash shell use:  git config --global credential.helper wincred

 #### Setting a token
 - [Generating a PAT Token](https://github.com/settings/tokens/)